 Making Your Decision

 If you'd like to explore how CambriLearn's International British Curriculum programme could work for your child, book a free consultation with one of our education advisors.
-They can walk you through curriculum options, fee structures, and the specific pathway that matches your child's stage and ambitions.
+They'll walk you through curriculum options, fee structures, and the specific pathway that matches your child's stage and ambitions.

 Disclaimer: CambriLearn is not a registered Cambridge school and is not affiliated with or endorsed by Cambridge University or Cambridge University Press.
 'International British Curriculum' refers to the curriculum framework delivered by CambriLearn, which prepares students to write examinations administered by Cambridge Assessment International Education at independently registered examination centres as private candidates.